-Over time, our fears and phobias may develop to the point where we start arranging our lives to fit around them, and ‘accommodate’ them as far as possible.
-We may gradually limit our lifestyle to try to avoid potential situations where our fear or phobia may be ‘triggered’.
-This is because phobias are basically ‘safety-seeking’ behaviours, arising because we feel unsafe internally (because of our dysregulated nervous system), and they will resolve once we have resolved the feelings / resolved the distressing event(s).
+Over time, we tend to start arranging our lives to fit around our fears / phobias.
+We try to ‘accommodate’ them as far as possible.
+We may gradually limit our lifestyle to try to avoid situations which may ‘trigger’ our fear or phobia.
+This is because fears / phobias are basically ‘safety-seeking’ behaviours.
+We develop them because we feel unsafe internally (because of our dysregulated nervous system).
+They will resolve once we have resolved the feelings / resolved the distressing event(s).

 Some therapies, including Suggestion Hypnotherapy, fast phobia cures, CBT, NLP, EFT (tapping), can sometimes offer some relief by aiming for “symptom control”.
 This is usually achieved by the input of positive suggestions, or by re-conditioning typical reactions, and by teaching people coping mechanisms.
 A good example of this are the courses people can take to overcome their fear of flying.
 All of these approaches are good news if they prove successful.
-The difficulty is that, because these methods aren’t actually dealing with the underlying dysregulated nervous system and the emotional conflict, any success may be either temporary and the original phobia will return, or it may seem permanent but a different fear or phobia or anxiety-related problem can develop, usually within a matter of weeks.
-This is because the underlying emotional conflict has not been resolved.
+The difficulty is, these methods don’t usually work with the underlying emotional conflict.
+As a result, any apparent success may only be temporary.
+In which case, the original phobia will return.
+Or it may seem permanent but a different fear or phobia or anxiety-related problem can develop, usually within a matter of weeks.
+This is because we have not properly resolved the underlying emotional conflict.

 However, it is possible to resolve the causes of fears and phobias permanently using appropriate therapy.

-I offer different approaches to help resolve fears and phobias and the choice of which one (or more) to take depends on the individual, their circumstances, and their history – the decision is usually made during the initial consultation.
+I offer different approaches to help resolve fears / phobias.
+The choice of which one (or more) to take depends on the individual, their circumstances, and their history.
+We usually make the decision together during the initial consultation.